LessLawn.com... design a nature-friendly, soul-satisfying landscape

 Apprentice to a Garden: A new urban gardener goes wild (ISBN: 1419614169)

 Desperate for privacy and winter scenery, a new homeowner begins a garden that invigorates her landscape and her thinking.
-By the editor of LessLawn.
+Written by the founder of LessLawn.

 more info